U.S. appeals court sends DACA case back to lower court to consider new rule | Politics

 U.S. appeals court sends DACA case back to lower court to consider new rule

 The new rule aims to strengthen the program against legal challenges.
 The decision is a mixed one for U.S. President Joe Biden, a Democrat, who said he wants a permanent pathway to citizenship for DACA recipients - often known as "Dreamers."
-Homeland Security Secretary Alejandro Mayorkas said he was "deeply disappointed" by the ruling and the "ongoing uncertainty it creates for families and communities across the country."
-The court allowed for the current 594,000 DACA enrollees to maintain their status, but continues to block new applications.
+"Today’s decision is the result of continued efforts by Republican state officials to strip DACA recipients of the protections and work authorization that many have now held for over a decade," Biden said in a statement released hours after the ruling.

 A federal appeals court ruled on Wednesday that a program that has protected hundreds of thousands of young immigrants from deportation was unlawful, but said current enrollees could renew their status and sent the case back to a lower court to consider a new Biden administration regulation.
 A panel of three judges from the conservative-leaning 5th U.S. Circuit Court of Appeals affirmed a lower court's ruling against the program, called Deferred Action for Childhood Arrivals (DACA), but remanded the case in light of a new regulation issued in August.
 The new rule aims to strengthen the program against legal challenges.

 The decision is a mixed one for U.S. President Joe Biden, a Democrat, who said he wants a permanent pathway to citizenship for DACA recipients - often known as "Dreamers."
-Homeland Security Secretary Alejandro Mayorkas said he was "deeply disappointed" by the ruling and the "ongoing uncertainty it creates for families and communities across the country."
+"Today’s decision is the result of continued efforts by Republican state officials to strip DACA recipients of the protections and work authorization that many have now held for over a decade," Biden said in a statement released hours after the ruling.
+"And while we will use the tools we have to allow Dreamers to live and work in the only country they know as home, it is long past time for Congress to pass permanent protections for Dreamers, including a pathway to citizenship."

 The court allowed for the current 594,000 DACA enrollees to maintain their status, but continues to block new applications.
-In remanding the case, the appeals court said it did not have enough information to rule on the new regulation, which is set to take effect on Oct.
+In remanding the case, the 5th circuit said it did not have enough information to rule on the new regulation, which is set to take effect on Oct.
 31, but that the case should be resolved as quickly as possible.

 Hanen's decision blocked new DACA applications from being processed, but pre-existing DACA recipients were allowed to continue receiving benefits and apply for renewal.
 The Biden administration appealed the decision, sending the case to the 5th Circuit.